newrelic/demo-deployer/documentation/user_config/aws.md

 * IMPORTANT, in order for the .pem key file to be used, the file permissions need to be restricted to User read-only.
 You can do so with this command `sudo chmod 0400 *.pem`
 * Get the relative path of your .pem key file, this will be the value for the secretKeyPath field.
 For example `configs/jsmithUsWest2.pem`

+#### secretKeyName and secretKeyData alternative

+If the pem key should be dynamically generated, you can use the fields `secretKeyName` and `secretKeyData` to define the pem key name and data to use.
+To do so, `secretKeyPath` should not be provided

 ### availability_zone (optional)

 Some resources can be pin onto a specific availability zone.
 To do so provide the appropriate letter value to this parameter.
 Typically `a` or `b` or `c`.